 Michael Wahrman lives and works in New York.
 He works on and with computer animations and visual effects.

 Stephen Arnold (GB)

-Stephen Arnold studied with Peter Maxwell Davies, Jonathan Harvey and Alexander Goehr, and at the Universities of Southampton and Nottingham, gaining a Ph.D . for a study of the music of the American composer, Milton Babbitt.
-In 1990 he directed the International Computer Music Conference in Glasgows.
-He is a Director of the International Computer Music Association and holds the office of VicePresident for Conferences.
+Stephen Arnold studied with Peter Maxwell Davies, Jonathan Harvey and Alexander Goehr, and at the Universities of Southampton and Nottingham, gaining a Ph.D for a study of Milton Babbitt.
+He is Director of the Computer Music Studios at the University of Glasgow, where he heads a team engaged in composition and research relating to Music Technology.
+His present research relates to the development of audio applications designed to exploit the high performance of ATM networks.
+In 1990, he directed the International Computer Music Conference in Glasgow.
+He is Vice-President for Conferences for the International Computer Music Association.

 Ludger Brümmer (DE)